 Annoying sound effects when people enter or leave meetings

 With GoToMeeting, there are two kinds of people: Organizers and participants.
-Organizers are usually the hosts of the meetings on GoToMeeting and are the ones who set up the meeting in the first place.
-Participants are just the attendees of the meeting — they just get invited to a meeting and show up.
+Organizers are usually the hosts of the meetings and set up the meeting in the first place.
+Participants are just the meeting attendees — they just get invited to a meeting and show up.
 If you’re an organizer, you’re probably familiar with the various sound effects that occur while you’re waiting for your attendees to show up (on-hold beeps) or the sounds that occur when your attendee joins or leaves your meeting (entry/exit chimes).
 As an organizer, if you’re tired of hearing those beeps and chimes, you can actually turn them off.

 Here’s how to do it in the desktop app:

 - When you’re in a meeting, click on the Settings gear icon on the right side of the screen.

 - At the bottom of the Settings menu that appears, click on the word More.

 - A smaller menu will open, with two toggle on/off buttons next to the following options: On-Hold Beeps and Entry/Exit Chimes.